Regulators urge insurers to build deeper risk cultures to drive the right risk behaviors.

-In organisations with weak or undeveloped risk cultures, responsibility for risk management is unclear, with lack of board oversight and direction, low awareness of risks amongst employees, and deficiencies in risk monitoring, reporting and controls.
-The risk management function itself is typically under-resourced and underqualified.
+In organizations with weak or undeveloped risk cultures, responsibility for risk management is unclear, with lack of board oversight and direction, low awareness of risks amongst employees, and deficiencies in risk monitoring, reporting and controls.
+The risk management function itself is typically under-resourced and under-qualified.

-Perhaps more importantly, individuals are not measured or incentivised on risk performance, and there is an over-tolerant attitude to breaches or mistakes, with those taking excessive or inappropriate risks rarely disciplined, implying that such behaviour is acceptable.
+Perhaps more importantly, individuals are not measured or incentivized on risk performance, and there is an over-tolerant attitude to breaches or mistakes, with those taking excessive or inappropriate risks rarely disciplined, implying that such behavior is acceptable.

 Insurance companies’ reputations are also at daily risk from poor service quality resulting from slow, inaccurate or unfair claims handling, or marketing messages that over-promise benefits.